-INX Media Case: SC grants bail to Chidambaram after 105 days in Tihar jail
+INX Media Case: SC grants bail to Chidambaram, to walk out of Tihar jail

 New Delhi, Dec 04: The Supreme Court on Wednesday granted bail to Congress leader P Chidambaram in the INX Media money laundering case.